nitxiodev/python-bloomfilter/README.md

 - `add(element)`: add a new element in the filter.
 - `full`: property that indicates if the filter is full.
 - `false_positive_probability`: property that indicates current and updated error rate of the filter.
-This value should match with choosed error_rate when BloomFilterPy was instanciated.
+This value should match with choosed error_rate when BloomFilterPy was instanciated, but as new items are added, this value will change.

 ## Example